peterkuma/alcf-precip/README.md

 The code should work on any standard Linux distribution.
 It has been developed and tested on Devuan GNU/Linux 5 (daedalus).
-Running the code on other Windows or macOS might be possible, but has not been tested.
+Running the code on other Windows or macOS might be possible, but it has not been tested.
 On Windows, it might be possible to run it most easily under the Windows Subsystem for Linux.

 The commands are to be run in the terminal, such as GNU Bash.
 Specifically, some of the command-line syntax is not compatible with `zsh` (the default shell on macOS).
-The use the commands on macOS (untested), it is recommended to start the `bash` shell first.
+To use the commands on macOS (untested), it is recommended to start the `bash` shell first.

 The version numbers are advisory, and the code might work with earlier versions